 Basically, users felt the amount of data collected by Microsoft through Windows 10 was excessive.
-Many found issue in the fact that their conversations can be listened in on, thanks to the introduction of Cortana to the Windows experience.
+Many found issues in the fact that their conversations can be listened in on, thanks to the introduction of Cortana to the Windows experience.
 Unless the user specifically deactivated Cortana in their settings, Cortana would be listening at all times.
 While this is a necessity for a voice-activated anything to work, it does open up questions about what additional information Cortana could collect.

 This wasn’t all that was collected, either.
 The world’s biggest software company also collected the following information:

 - Private communications

 - Microsoft support requests

 Other Differences Between Windows 7 and Windows 10

 One frustration that users who did make the switch discovered was that Windows 10 didn’t have any software installed to play a DVD by default, requiring the user to find and install a program for themselves.
 While this may not have made much of a difference in the grand scheme of things, it was still an inconvenience.
 Another difference between the operating system’s versions was that updates were suddenly pushed onto the patching system, making them automatic.

 These are just two small examples of the changes made between Windows 7 and Windows 10, but it does help us to understand why Windows 10 wasn’t a running success as was anticipated: people are resistant to change.
 Even if an upgrade is free, a user isn’t going to be motivated to switch away from an operating system that they like and are comfortable with.